Published in: 2006

 Yvon Chouinard is founder and owner of Patagonia.
 He began in business by designing, manufacturing and distributing rock-climbing equipment in the late 1950s.
 Chouinard still spends much of his time in the outdoors and continues to help guide Patagonia.

 A DIFFERENT VIEW ON BUSINESS.
 Patagonia exists to challenge conventional wisdom and present a new style of responsible businesses.
-Chouinard believes that the accepted model of capitalism, i.e., the endless growth, deserves the blame for the destruction of nature.
-Patagonia will, to prove to the rest of the business world, that doing the right thing makes for a good and profitable business.
-Chouinard means that becoming public would compromise the mission “to use business to inspire and implement solutions to the environmental crisis”.
+The accepted model of capitalism, the endless growth, deserves the blame for the destruction of nature.
+Patagonia will prove to the rest of the world, that doing the right thing makes for a good and profitable business.

 THE YOUTH.
-After graduating from high school in 1956, Yvon started hanging out at Stoney Point and at Tahquitz Rock where he met some young climbers of the Sierra Club.
-Eventually, they migrated to Yosemite, where few of the big walls had been climbed.
-Chouinard was sent by the army to Korea, where he worked with some civilians and climbed on his spare time.
+After graduating from high school in 1956, Yvon eventually migrated to Yosemite, where few of the big walls had been climbed.
+Chouinard was sent by the army to Korea, where he worked with civilians and climbed on his spare time.
 He was honorably discharged in 1964 and in the fall of that year, he stated making climbing gears.

 BEGINNING OF CHOUINARD EQUIPMENT.
 Yvon hired his climbing friends, and most of the work consisted of forging, grinding, and crude machining.
 In 1966 he moved from Burbank to Ventura where he set up shop in an abandoned packaging company slaughterhouse.
 The demand for the gears kept growing, so they started to use more sophisticated tools and dies and machinery.
 Chouinard went into partnership with Tom and Doreen Frost – a partnership that would last for nine years.